22-101. Scope; definitions; title.

 C. Title.
 These rules may be cited as the "Rules Governing the Recording of Judicial Proceedings".

-[Adopted, effective January 1, 1983; as amended, effective December 1, 1993; February 16, 2004; as amended by Supreme Court Order No. 11-8300-047, effective January 27, 2012; as amended by Supreme Court Order No. 16-8300-027, effective December 31, 2016.]
+[Adopted, effective January 1, 1983; as amended, effective December 1, 1993; February 16, 2004; as amended by Supreme Court Order No. 11-8300-047, effective January 27, 2012.]

 Board Governing the Recording of Judicial Proceedings (CCR Board) P.O.
 Box 65157 Albuquerque NM 87193-5157 (505) 269-2669, email: ccr@ccrboard.com